 The high candlesticks “Kulan” are placed on the table, adorned with candle rings designed by Svenskt Tenn’s founder Estrid Ericson.
 The small pendants are designed by Maja Sten, as part of the “Vintergatan” (Milky Way) collection.
 The small angel, star and sun motif are all based on the thought of a shooting star.
 Something to gather around to wish and dream.

-Svenskt Tenn’s elegant wine glasses with golden brim are part of the exclusive series with water and whisky glasses, designed by Svenskt Tenn in the 1980s.
-The wine glasses were added to the collection in 2017.
+Svenskt Tenn’s elegant wine glasses with golden brim are part of the exclusive series with water and whiskey glasses, designed by Svenskt Tenn in the 1980s.

 Estrid Ericson liked the idea of decorating one item by adding another.
-This is also the thought behind Svenskt Tenn’s gilded candle rings, made to be adorned with small ornaments and decorations.
+This is also the thought behind Svenskt Tenn’s gilded candle rings, made to be adorned with small decorations.

 Maja Sten created the Fenix bird with the idea of making a bottle opener that also became a character to place on the table; a head to pet and an eye to meet.